dortania/OpenCore-Install-Guide/extras/kaslr-fix.md

 ## Using DevirtualiseMmio

 DevirtualiseMmio is quite an interesting quirk, specifically in that it gets around a huge hurdle with many PCI device systems like some Z390 boards and virtually all HEDT boards like X99 and X299.
-How it does this is it takes MMIO regions and removes runtime attributes allowing them to be used as space for the kernel to sit comfortably, pair this with `ProvideCustomSlide` qurik means we can keep the secuirty feature of slide while also getting a bootable machine.
+How it does this is it takes MMIO regions and removes runtime attributes allowing them to be used as space for the kernel to sit comfortably, pair this with `ProvideCustomSlide` quirk means we can keep the security feature of slide while also getting a bootable machine.

-For extremely problamatic systems like Threadripper TRX40 19H, we need to find specific regions that aren't required for proper operation.
+For extremely problematic systems like Threadripper TRX40 19H, we need to find specific regions that aren't required for proper operation.
 This is where `MmioWhitelist` comes into play.
 Note that whitelisting isn't required for most systems

 If you run the debug version of OpenCore with DevirtualiseMmio, you'll notice this in your logs: